MrUsefull/MrUsefull.github.io/content/posts/2023-10-18-deploying-snmp-exporter.md

 draft = false
 +++

-A [previous](https://colby.gg/posts/2023-10-17-monitoring-synology/) post described how to monitor a Synology NAS with SNMP and prometheus.
+A [previous](https://colby.gg/posts/2023-10-17-monitoring-synology/) post described how to monitor a Synology NAS with SNMP and Prometheus.
 This post goes over the Ansible role created to deploy the snmp_exporter.
 I'm rather dissatisfied with the way I'm doing testing with molecule at the moment, so I'm not releasing the full role in a repo at this time.
 However the important files are layed out.

 It would probably be nicer to build an image with the SNMP exporter and deploy a container, but this Ansible deployment was quick and easy to bang out.